 If a state does not require a par value or a stated value, the entire proceeds will be credited to the Common Stock account:

 Generally speaking, the par value of common stock is minimal and has no economic significance.
 However, if a state law requires a par (or stated) value, the accountant is required to record the par (or stated) value of the common stock in the account Common Stock.

 It's important to understand that a large credit balance in retained earnings does not necessarily mean a corporation has a large cash balance.
 To determine the amount of cash, one must look at the Cash account in the current asset section of the balance sheet.
-(For example, a public utility may have a huge retained earnings balance, but it has reinvested those earnings in a new, expensive power plant.
-Hence, it has relatively little cash in relationship to its retained earnings balance.)
+(For example, a public utility may have a huge retained earnings balance, but its cash was invested in new, expensive power plants.
+Hence, it has relatively little cash in relationship to its reported amount of retained earnings.)

-Let's look at the stockholders' equity section of a balance sheet.
-We'll assume that a corporation only issues common stock.
+Let's look at the stockholders' equity section of a balance sheet for a corporation that has issued only common stock.
 The stock has a par value of $0.10 per share.
-There are 10,000 authorized shares, and of those, 2,000 shares have been issued for $50,000.
+There are 10,000 authorized shares, of which 2,000 shares had been issued for $50,000.
 At the balance sheet date, the corporation had cumulative net income after income taxes of $40,000 and had paid cumulative dividends of $12,000, resulting in retained earnings of $28,000.